ERP Systems for Small Businesses

 Enterprise Resource Planning for Small Business

-flow makes it far less likely that human error will result in late orders, inventory errors or miscommunication.
+Automating data flow makes it far less likely that human error will result in late orders, inventory errors, or miscommunication.
 The more a business relies on humans to transfer, enter or relay information in a business, the higher the level of efficiency gaps.
 ERP systems allow for information to be entered once by employees, and the system distributes that information in real-time to all the departments who need the information, and updates all modules that require that information simultaneously.
-Not only does this remove a lot of opportunities for error, but it makes your business more time-efficient and reliable- all of this contributes to a better customer experience and a better bottom line
+Not only does this remove a lot of opportunities for error, but it makes your business more time-efficient and reliable- all of this contributes to a better customer experience and a better bottom line.
+Both are exponential contributors to growth.
+Further to this, the COVID-19 epidemic has illustrated the power of real-time systems for remote working.
+Without data being live and centralised it is virtually impossible for employees to work efficiently off-site, making it even harder, if not impossible, for a business to continue in social distancing environments.

 Scalable Production and Adaptive Growth